mgould-tic/supercast/README.md

 # Supercast
 A Supervisor plugin to dynamically push all process details and state changes to a centralised service.
-Allow a single application to monitor and control a huge number of processes across hundreds or thousands of hosts.
+This allows a single application to monitor and control a huge number of processes across hundreds or thousands of hosts.

 ## Usage